Advertisement

 How long is the wait at Texas Department of Housing & Community Affairs?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Texas Department of Housing & Community Affairs depend on demand in Austin, funding levels, and your priority status.
+With approximately 1,864 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on May 8, 2026 when the RAD list changed from "unknown" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Texas Department of Housing & Community Affairs directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Texas.
+There are 8 other housing authorities within 100 miles of Texas Department of Housing & Community Affairs, including Austin Housing Authority (2 mi), Housing Authority of Travis County (4 mi), Round Rock Housing Authority (17 mi).
+Applying to multiple PHAs in Texas and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Texas.

 How do I contact Texas Department of Housing & Community Affairs?